 The suggested number of players for a booster draft pod is 8.
 Each player requires 3 booster packs to draft.

 Simultaneously, all players in the draft open 1 of their 3 packs and remove the token card from the pack.
 Players then choose (draft) 1 card from among the cards remaining in the pack and place it face down into a single pile in front of them.
 The cards remaining in the pack are then shuffled and passed to the player seated on their left.
-Players pick up the cards passed to them, and repeats this process until all cards in the pack have been drafted.
+Players pick up the cards passed to them and repeat this process until all cards in the pack have been drafted.

 The second pack is drafted the same as above, with the exception that packs are passed to the player on the right after each card is drafted.

 The third pack is drafted the same as the first pack (passing to the left).

 While the drafting of cards is in progress, players may not look at the cards they have already drafted.
 Before the opening of both the second and third booster packs, there is a 1-minute review period where players may look at the cards they have drafted.
 At the conclusion of the review period, each player must place the cards they have drafted face down in a single pile in front of them.

 Players keep the cards they draft.